crowder-data/weather-app/README.md

-This project came about because I wanted to build a simple streamlit app and weather and climate data are easily found online.
+This project came about because I wanted to build a simple streamlit app that focuses on actual high and low temps and how they compare over time and to historical "normals."

+It seemed like a good project to start with because weather and climate data are easily found online.

 Primary sources I've used in this project (thus far):